Postpartum mental health: my story

 If you’re experiencing any of the above symptoms, you may now be thinking - how do I get better?
 One of the most important factors in being able to cope with maternal mental illness is a good support network – whether that be family, friends, or healthcare providers.
 There should never be any guilt or shame around asking for extra support, especially when you need it.

-As part of Baby Dove’s commitment to supporting mothers, they’ve partnered with PSI which makes maternal mental health support services more accessible, which can provide help to new moms, as I needed.
+As part of Baby Dove’s commitment to supporting mothers, they’ve partnered with PSI which makes maternal mental health support services more accessible, which can provide help to new mums, as I needed.

 The most important thing to remember when it comes to your maternal mental health?
 You are not alone.